Dr. Paul G. Kengor

 Kengor received his doctorate from the University of Pittsburgh’s Graduate School of Public and International Affairs and his master’s degree from American University’s School of International Service.
 He holds an honorary doctorate from Franciscan University (Steubenville, Ohio), where he was the commencement speaker in May 2009.
 Kengor, a native of Western Pennsylvania, lives with his wife Susan in Grove City, Pa., along with their eight children.

-Administrative Director, The Center for Vision & Values
+Senior Director, The Center for Vision & Values

 Brenda L. Vinton